TristanBeucher/tristanbeucher.github.io/_posts/2025-06-03-CCGT-Dispatch-Optimization-with-Bellman-Algorithm.md

 Let’s define exactly what we’re doing — and just as importantly, what we’re not doing.

 In a real-world setup, plant operators submit bids ahead of time for Day-Ahead markets, often dealing with uncertainty around prices, demand, outages, and other risks.
 Here, I’m simplifying things a lot: I’ll assume we already know the market prices (electricity, gas, CO₂), and I’ll use those realized prices directly.
 This lets me focus on one core question:
-**Given a starting state, what’s the most profitable operating plan over the next 24 hours?**
+**Given a starting state, what’s the most profitable operating plan over the next month?**

 That means:
 - No forecasting or probabilistic price modeling
 - No real-time adjustments or rescheduling based on forecast errors
-- No consideration of capacity markets, balancing services, or ancillary revenues (it could
-  have been interesting to run the plant even under unprofitable Day-Ahead conditions
-  to be able to participate in the balancing mechanism for example)
+- No consideration of capacity markets, balancing services, or ancillary revenues (it could have been interesting to run the plant even under unprofitable Day-Ahead conditions to be able to participate in the balancing mechanism for example)
-- No portfolio effects — we’re looking at a single unit in isolation, not part of an aggregated fleet
+- No portfolio effects : we’re looking at a single unit in isolation, not part of an aggregated fleet

 The goal is to isolate and explore the logic behind optimal dispatch, under clear operational constraints, using a deterministic and simplified framework.